24 minute read

 The Democracy Trap – When Partial Information Undermines Collective Decision-Making

 … citizens end up disagreeing about basic facts because they’ve constructed different realities from their respective partial information sets.
-Productive political discourse becomes impossible when participants are literally living in different constructed worlds.
+Productive political discourse becomes impossible when participants are literally living in differently constructed worlds.

 The stakes of this cognitive phenomenon become existential when applied to democratic governance.
 Democracy theoretically works because informed citizens make collective decisions that aggregate distributed knowledge and preferences.
 But what happens when citizens are systematically provided with partial information designed to trigger their pattern-completion mechanisms?